 There is an area within the station for international arrivals and departures (for customs and border control), two sets of public toilets, large public concourse areas on the ground floor and at platform level, approximately 60 retail units, arrival and departure passenger information screens, direct access to the NRIL low–level station for Thameslink services to Brighton and Bedford, a public car parking facility and direct access to London Underground.
 There are concourses and platforms for Midland Main Line services, which operate on the NRIL Network, but the station facilities for these are part of HS1.

 St. Pancras International Station is subject to weight limitations and certain types of freight traffic may not be permitted into the station.
 For further information please contact the Infrastructure Manager at the address set out in section 1.8.1.

+Further information is available in St Pancras International – Annexes to the Station Access Conditions available at - Access & New Operators - London St. Pancras Highspeed

 Stratford International Station